 In India, observance of World Cancer Day consist of a diverse range of activities and initiatives.
 These include free health check-ups, cancer detection campaigns, panel discussions, seminars, and various charity, fundraising events organized by NGOs, and healthcare bodies across the country to fund cancer research and patient care.
 The Indian Government along with NGOs brings awareness campaigns to every corner of the nation.
 World Cancer Day is observed on 4th February.
 In India, the significance of this day is increasingly recognized, given the rising cancer cases and the burden of the disease on public health.

-Facts about World Cancer Day
+Top 10 Facts for 2026 World Cancer Day in India

 In the News and Trending in India for World Cancer Day